couchbaselabs/sync_gateway_ami/README.md

     make CB_VERSION=2.2.0 CB_Edition=Community SYNC_Edition=Community CB=1 SSH_KEY=steveyen-key2 step3
     make CB_VERSION=2.2.0 CB_Edition=Community SYNC_Edition=Community CB=1 SSH_KEY=steveyen-key2 step4

-NOTE: If you don't want the package pre-installed on the AMI, such as to just get an empty-but-ready AMI for QE/testing,  or an AMI only with syn gateway, then just skip step2.
+NOTE: If you don't want the couchbase server package pre-installed on the AMI, such as to just get an empty-but-ready AMI for QE/testing,  or an AMI only with syn gateway, then just skip step2.

+skip step4 if you do not want to have extra 80G volume attaached to the AMI

 	make SYNC_Edition=Enterprise CB=0 SSH_KEY=steveyen-key2 step1
 	make SYNC_Edition=Enterprise CB=0 SSH_KEY=steveyen-key2 step3